Biraj2004/removed_bg/README.md

 ---

+## Security

+To report a security vulnerability, please follow the process described in [SECURITY.md](SECURITY.md) rather than opening a public issue.
+The file covers supported versions, the private reporting channel, and the coordinated-disclosure policy.

+---

 ## Contributing

 Bug reports and pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.